 There are many reasons why you should try a ketogenic diet.
-It can be very beneficial for people suffering from chronic conditions, or for people who would simply like to be healthier than their current state.
+It can be very beneficial for people suffering from chronic conditions, or for those who would simply like to be healthier.
 You'll be excited to know that a ketogenic diet can help with the following:

 Even my own body was able to feel the benefits of following a ketogenic diet.
 I was able to drop my weight from 180 to 164 pounds, despite eating 2,500 to 3,000 calories per day.
 Since then, I have increased my consumption to 3,500 to 4,000 calories just to maintain my ideal weight.

-When you consume carbs, they are broken down into sugars in your body.
+• Lowering insulin levels — When you consume carbs, they are broken down into sugars in your body.
 In turn, this causes your blood sugar levels to rise and leads to a spike in your insulin.
-Over time, you may develop insulin resistance, which can progress to type 2 diabetes.
+Over time, you may develop insulin resistance, which can progress to Type 2 diabetes.

 Cancer is a devastating disease and is one of the leading causes of death all over the world.
 To make things worse, the medical profession has practically ignored evidence that indicates cancer as a metabolic and mitochondrial problem, causing conventional cancer treatment methods to fall short on their promises.